 If we terminate the employment of Dr. West, Mr. Peabody, or Mr. Mohanty without "cause" as defined in their respective employment agreements, the terminated executive will be entitled to severance benefits.
 The severance benefits payable to Dr. West or Mr. Peabody will be payment of six months base salary, and 50% of his then unvested BioTime stock options will vest.
 However, if Dr. West's or Mr. Peabody's employment is terminated without "cause" within twelve months following a "Change of Control," the terminated executive will be entitled to twelve months base salary, and 100% of his then unvested BioTime options will vest.
-Until Mr. Mohanty has been employed by us for more than one year, his severance benefits will be payment of six months base salary and after Mr. Mohanty has been employed by us for more than one year, his severance benefits will be payment of six months following a "Change of Control," the termination of Mr. Mohanty's employment without "cause" occurs within twelve months following a "Change of Control," he will be entitled to either (1) four months base salary if he has been employed by us for two or more years, or (2) if he has been employed by us for two or more years, twelve months base salary and 100% of his then unvested BioTime stock options will vest.
+Until Mr. Mohanty has been employed by us for more than one year, his severance benefits will be payment of three months base salary, and after Mr. Mohanty has been employed by us for more than one year, his severance benefits will be payment of six months base salary and 50% of his then unvested stock options will vest.
+However, if a termination of Mr. Mohanty's employment without "cause" occurs within twelve months following a "Change of Control," he will be entitled to either (1) four months base salary if he has been employed by us less than two years, or (2) if he has been employed by us for two or more years, twelve months base salary and 100% of his then unvested BioTime stock options will vest.
 Cash severance compensation may be paid in a lump sum or, at our election, in installments consistent with the payment of the executive's salary while employed by us.
 In order to receive the severance benefits, the executive must execute a general release of all claims against BioTime and must return all BioTime property in the executive's possession.